Skip to main content

 Is Bloodborne Pathogens the same as Signs and Symptoms of Illness?

-Example: I am new to child care and have to complete specific training within the first 90 days of employment.
-Are the hours earned for these initial trainings included in the required annual hours of training or are they in addition to the annual requirement?
+Example: I am new to childcare and must complete specific training within the first 90 days of employment.
+Are the hours earned for these initial training sessions included in the required annual hours of training or are they in addition to the annual requirement?

 If I change employers and have already taken Signs and Symptoms of Illness, CPR, First Aid, Child Abuse and Neglect, Child Development/Guidance and Sudden Infant Death Syndrome (if applicable), do I have to take them again within 90 days of employment at my new employer?